gabecoelho/CS410-CourseProject/README.md

 ## Evaluation

 You may find the model evaluation at the second to last snippet, labeled `Analysis` under section #8.
 Sentiment Analysis.

+## Troubleshooting

+Please see the Jupyter notebook file for an example of a successful run and its equivalent output.

 ## Resources
 https://medium.com/analytics-vidhya/restaurant-reviews-sentiment-analysis-and-reccomendation-9bdf31a0b20